hashicorp/terraform-azurerm-terraform-enterprise/README.md

     - You must configured external DNS record for the aforementioned IP address

 - Key Vault

-  - The value supplied for `key_vault_name` should match an existing Key Vault.
-If the existing Key Vault does not live in the primary resource group, you may optionally supply a value for `resource_group_name_kv`.
   - The Key Vault should have enabled access for deployment for Azure Virtual Machines, as the virtual machines will pull the certificate (and secrets, if applicable) from Key Vault.

 ## Azure Services Used